 Cambridge was very firmly in the area loyal to Parliament, it was in fact the heartland, and headquarters of the Eastern Association.
 In 1643, Oliver Cromwell was made governor of the town.
 The town's existing castle was fortified and earthworks were thrown up around the town.

-The King's men came within a few miles but never threatened the town.
-Other than being a garrison town, and the rambunctious behaviour of the soldiers, the wars passed the town peacefully by.
+The King's men came within a few miles but never threatened Cambridge.
+Other than being a garrison, and the inevitable rambunctious behaviour of the soldiers, the Wars passed the town peacefully by.

 On 3 January, 1644 the iconoclast William Dowsing and his troops destroy fourteen ‘superstitious pictures’ in the Round Church.
 However, the carved wooden angels on the ceiling survive the ordeal intact.

 The medieval castle is long gone, but the castle mound still exists, and is believed to show some of the earthworks.
 A longer section of earthworks is believed to still exist, and is noted by English Heritage (located to the side of the car park at the council offices, adjacent to Castle Mound).

 The Fitzwilliam has amongst it's collection a strange portrait of Queen Henrietta-Maria, resplendent with real pearls and human hair.
 Sadly, this wasn't on view when I visited.
 However, in amongst the eclectic collections are a number of gems.
 The arms and armour gallery has a number of relevant objects.